 4. Excessive consumption of dairy products

 Although some people never have trouble processing dairy products, they may start to cause issues over time.
-Age and regular exposure to certain factors may lower levels of the enzyme lactase.
-As you may know, lactase is responsible for digesting dairy products.
+Age and regular exposure to certain factors may lower levels of the enzyme lactase, which is responsible for aiding the digestion of dairy products.

 6. Gluten sensitivity

 Gas can be a clear sign of food allergies or other disorders, such as celiac disease.
 These autoimmune conditions can lead to severe problems with absorption, which increases the likelihood of small ruptures in the lining of the small intestine.

 This, in turn, triggers inflammation in the abdomen, pain, and other symptoms that prevent proper digestion.
-It is therefore crucial to identify this condition in a timely manner, especially because modifications you’ll need to make changes to your diet to control the problem.
+It is therefore crucial to identify this condition early on, especially as you’ll need to make changes to your diet to control the problem.

 We recommend reading: 10 signs you’re gluten intolerant

-Constipation, or the build-up of waste in the intestines, is a potential cause of gas and other digestive disorders.
+Constipation, or the build-up of waste in the intestines, is a potential cause of excess gas and other digestive disorders.
 According to this study carried out by a number of health centers in Spain, it can also be an indication of some pre-existing health issue.

 When waste stays in the colon, it alters the bacterial flora and your body produces more gas than normal.

 Remember that the most effective way to control this problem is to improve your eating habits.
 This includes reducing your intake of products that stimulate gas production.
 Consider all of these recommendations and talk with your doctor if you think it’s necessary.It might interest you...